amazon-science/factual-confidence-of-llms/README.md

 # Factual Confidence of LLMs: on Reliability and Robustness of Current Estimators

-This repository contains the code used for experiments from: [https://arxiv.org/abs/2406.13415](Factual Confidence of LLMs: on Reliability and Robustness of Current Estimators).
+This repository contains the code used for experiments from: [Factual Confidence of LLMs: on Reliability and Robustness of Current Estimators](https://arxiv.org/abs/2406.13415).

-![Descriptive diagram of a sentence being processed by multiple testing methods](Fact_Conf.png) This repository regroups 5 types of Methods used to estimate factual confidence in LLMs, which can then be used to reproduce experiments and test them on question answering datasets:
+![Descriptive diagram of a sentence being processed by multiple testing methods](Fact_Conf.png)

+This repository regroups 5 types of Methods used to estimate factual confidence in LLMs, which can then be used to reproduce experiments and test them on question answering datasets:
 - Verbalised (prompt based)
 - Trained probe (requires training)